thorerik/freezing-bear/README.md

 ## MSSQL

 ### *.sql
-T-SQL magic, use with care as they are related to sysjobs.
+T-SQL magic, use with care as some are related to sysjobs.